National Volcano Early Warning and Monitoring System: Details

 The USGS must submit a five-year plan for monitoring all U.S. volcanoes at a level commensurate with the threat posed by each.
 The plan will include upgrades to existing networks on monitored volcanoes and installing networks on unmonitored volcanoes, as well as standardizing on modern tools across all of the volcano observatories.
 A national volcano data center will coordinate activities among the observatories.
 A watch office will be operational 24 hours a day, 7 days a week.
 In addition, the USGS will set up a grants program to support research into techniques for monitoring and analyzing volcanic activity.

 The National Volcano Early Warning and Monitoring System was authorized $55,000,000 for fiscal years 2019 through 2023, however the funds were not immediately appropriated.
-Final appropriations for fiscal year 2021 provided $30 million to the Volcano Hazards Program, which includes the warning and moitoring system.
+Final appropriations for fiscal year 2021 provided $30 million to the Volcano Hazards Program, which includes the warning and monitoring system.

 In April, 2022, the USGS released its Volcano Hazards Program Strategic Science Plan for the five-year period from 2022 to 2026.

 As of June, 2022, the USGS had spent approximately $13.5 million on foundational activities for the volcano monitoring system, including a next-generation lahar detection system on Mt.
 Rainier, upgrading telemetry in Alaska for 27 volcano stations, improving monitoring networks in Oregon, Washington, and Hawaii.
 In the fiscal year 2023 budget, Congress increased the funding of the system to over $18 million and also included $29 million from a separate account to replace the Hawaiian Volcano Observatory.